Your Sessions and Q&A

 Do I need a vet referral to access your services?

-You do not need a referral to make a booking, but I always recommend checking in with your vet if there are certain symptoms which may be causing you concern.
+You DO require a referral and vet clearance for Hydrotherapy.
+You do NOT need a referral to make a Remedial Massage booking, but I always recommend checking in with your vet if there are certain symptoms which may be causing you concern.
 For certain pathologies and conditions, I may work alongside your vet to acknowledge it is safe to undergo treatment.
 It can also be helpful for your vet to share your dogs history with me, with your approval.
-If you do require a referral, your Vet can send their referral directly to me, or a copy of my vet referral form for them to complete and return to me can be found here -
+If you do require a referral, your Vet can send their referral directly to me, or a copy of my vet referral form for them to complete and return to me can be found here (or scroll to the bottom if browsing on phone) -

 Do I need to be present during my dogs treatment?